-(i) NOTE: This procedure applies only to computers shipped with a 2230 solid-state drive installed in M.2 slot two.

-- i NOTE: Depending on the configuration ordered, your computer may support a 2230 solid-state drive or a 2280 solidstate drive in M.2 slot two. - 1.
+- NOTE: If you have ordered a 3-cell (40 Wh) battery configuration, your computer can only support one solid-state drive in M.2 slot one.
+M.2 slot two is only available if you have ordered an Intel Optane storage. - NOTE: If you have ordered a 4-cell (53 Wh) battery configuration, your computer may support a 2230 solid-state drive, a 2280 solid-state drive, or an Intel Optane storage in M.2 slot two. - NOTE: This procedure applies only to computers shipped with a 2230 solid-state drive installed in M.2 slot two. - 1.
 Follow the procedure in before working inside your computer. - 2.
 Remove the base cover.